Recording Software

 TierRiversideZoom

-Free Tier2 hrs/month, 720p, watermarked40-min meetings, local recording
+Free Tier2 hrs recording/month, 720p, watermarked + free standalone transcription tool40-min meetings, local recording

 Starting PriceFreeFree